willb256/Awesome-CV-Fork/README.md

 8. Press recompile on the right side

-Disclaimer: The original resume is from Awesome CV creator.
-This resume is not mine.
+Disclaimer: The person in this resume is not me.
+But, rather, the creator of the original template.
 ![resume v7](https://user-images.githubusercontent.com/59489624/182475952-f177980f-3d7b-45d9-91fd-2943c782489f.png)
 ![resume v8](https://user-images.githubusercontent.com/59489624/182475965-044f0fac-96eb-4403-a2f6-2c064584d0ec.png)